 Realising I looked great

-My shelves went from harbouring only skinny jeans and hoodies, to dresses, skirts of all lengths, shirts, tops of all styles and jackets and blazers in all kinds of colours.
+My shelves went from harbouring only skinny jeans and hoodies to dresses, skirts of all lengths, shirts, tops of all styles, and jackets and blazers in all kinds of colours.
 And I finally got my first pair of Dr. Martens.

 Growing in confidence

-My chronic conditions take such a huge toll on my life that I need to plan rest days before and after I go out, so my body can recuperate.
-So on a day when I do go out, I want to look as good as possible.
+My chronic conditions take a huge toll on my life.
+I need to plan rest days before and after I go out so my body can recuperate.
+So, on the days I do have plans, I want to look as good as possible.

 Continuing my journey towards body positivity

 Living with disabilities has taught me a lot, but most of all, it has taught me to appreciate the small things.
 So if a pair of leopard print boots and a little black dress are going to make my day, I’m going to wear them.
 And I highly recommend that you find something that makes you feel that way too.
-Confidence is empowering and it will make you love your life a little bit more, whether you are living with disabilities or not.
+Confidence is empowering, and it will make you love your life a little more, whether you are living with disabilities or not.